 2013 - My business was growing, and it was time to get help—not just remote freelancers that I had worked with previously, but actual employees who would work with me in person by my side.
 This was the year that my business really grew—I got a studio, hired my first two employees, and signed licensing deals with The Land of Nod and Target that would launch the following year.
 I was also creating more video content and trying to expand the types of content I was creating for the blog.
 Pinterest was a growing space for Oh Joy and images from this post got re-pinned 1.5 millions times within 2 days of the post going live.
 We also went to France, and Ruby learned the joys of baguettes and chocolate croissants.

 2014 - This was my biggest (and hardest) year yet.
+I had three employees at this point, and the responsibility of being a boss got very real.
 We launched our first Oh Joy collection for Target and baby bedding with The Land of Nod.
 We stopped having banner ads on the blog and blog income came from sponsored content instead.
 I focused more on outside projects (Oh Joy book in the works, our line at Target and other licenses) and had the blog be the companion to the Oh Joy world.
 I announced our 2nd baby and loved sharing style tips for other pregnant mamas.
 So we made my favorite video series to date—Dressing the Bump.
 I had a bumpy pregnancy with gestational diabetes and 3 weeks of bed rest while trying to finish our third book.
 But that all didn't matter once our newest babe arrived.
 The cherry on top of the cake of the best year yet professionally, was the arrival of our little Coco who made our family complete.

 2015 - We launched my 3rd book and a line of Oh Joy Band-Aids.
 I expanded my Dressing the Bump series from last year into Dressing the Babe which was a fun way for me to get a chance to show my personal style and take some fun photos with my kids.
 And because it took me a while to "not feel guilty" about the fact that I choose to work and own my own business and be a working mom, I wanted to show what I've come to realize is my strength as a mother—that my kids get to see their mom creating her own job, pursuing her dreams, and hopefully teaching them about passion and going after what you want in the process.
 Our "Career Day" series was inspired by this after seeing what Ruby would naturally pick up on by getting to see what I for a living.

-2017 - This year, we continued to expand into interiors with our Target collections for Pets, a Cloth & Co Furniture Collaboration, and even more home decor and nursery items.
+2017 - Last year, we continued to expand into interiors with our Target collections for Pets, a Cloth & Co Furniture Collaboration, and even more home decor and nursery items.
 With all of our fun DIYs and styling tips, we started the Oh Joy Color Adventures series as a fun monthly challenge to show how various colors can be used together.
 We moved into a new and improved studio and shared the before and after's of our Craft Room and Kitchen (with more reveals coming soon!).
 Personally, I always try to talk about topics I'm going through that some of you may be experiencing, too, like Preparing for Pre-School...and we started a Let's Discuss series to chat about fun and random things I sometimes think about.
 I got to step outside my normal routine and took a trip to Sweden with Ikea to see their new collections and Visit the Ikea Museum.
 I also spent some time in Palm Springs designing a room for the Modernism House.
 We launched our third collection of Oh Joy BandAids, introduced Oh Joy for Cle Tile, and came out with a collection with Milk Snob.
 I also discovered my love for Instagram Stories and really enjoy connecting with you all over there in a different and more personal way.
-The year isn't over yet, and we're working on more things for this year....and a TON for next year.
-By the end of this year, we will be a team of 7 full-time people!
-Which is so crazy to me because it used to be just me at home in front of my computer not that long ago.